phalcon-orphanage/docs/en/response.md

 );
 ```

-Note that a redirection doesn't disable the view component, so if there is a view associated with the current action it will be executed anyway.
-You can disable the view from a controller by executing `$this->view->disable()`;
+Even if there is a view associated with the current action, it will not be rendered since `redirect` disables the view.

 <a name='http-cache'></a>
 ## HTTP Cache